Design principles of the cytotoxic CD8+ T-cell response: Discussion

-We posited that effector programs should attempt to solve a multi-objective problem to counter diverse pathogenic challenges.
+We posited that effector programs should attempt to solve a multi-objective problem to minimize harm (cell death) inflicted by diverse pathogenic challenges.
 Interestingly, we found that a Pareto-optimal design that suppresses responses to frequent, self-like injuries while clearing recognizable, replicating (e.g., acute) infections mirrors the endogenous T-cell programs in vertebrates: strongly antigen-driven with an anti-inflammatory brake, and conservative cell-fate transition speeds that prevent runaway effector responses.

-We assumed that, although memory formation is essential, its immediate impact on primary effector magnitude is modest: $5-10\%$ of peak effector numbers \cite{Kaech2012-ye, Abadie2024-rd}.
-Memory ``quality'' (longevity, proliferative capacity) depends on differentiation timing and the avidity of the selected clones~\cite{Bresser2022-iw, Youngblood2017-my, Kretschmer2020-ad, Grassmann2020-ek}.
-To isolate how signal integration shapes acute control, we did not explicitly model memory differentiation or recall.
-An important next step is to extend the framework to the allocation trade-off in which diverting cells to memory lowers primary effector counts but seeds future protection, thereby linking our high-level control design to memory formation and the host's evolutionary survival pressures that could have shaped the effector program.
+We note that, beyond minimizing harm due to cell death, additional factors may also shape the objectives optimized by effector T-cell programs, including the metabolic costs of effector activity and cytokine production, the cumulative burden of inflammation, and the long-term value of generating memory cells.
+Although the relative importance of these contributions remains unclear, they could be incorporated and analyzed within the same Pareto-optimization framework we introduced in this work.